nickserv/danamccurdy.com/_posts/2021-08-02-the-meaning-of-meaning.md

 Be more mindful
 of what you give meaning to,
-and most of your suffering
+and much of your suffering
-will give way to gratitude.
+will give way to joy.